 Whatever the project — from writing dynamic web copy to untangling dense academic prose or composing colorful zoo animal signage — it’s all about crafting a compelling story that makes you want to read to the very end.
 I pride myself on writing with flair and passion and respect for deadlines and word counts.
 But, don’t get me started on the world’s best BBQ …beef or pork, sauced or rubbed, Memphis, Kansas City, Texas, the Carolinas …That’s a heated debate best had in person over a pitcher of pale ale with a plate piled high, a big stack of napkins and plenty of time.
 Sure I can capture it in 100 words but who would want to?!

 Eat a handful of almonds or peanuts every day for a month and you’ll put on a couple of pounds.
 Toss them in for a year and you’re going to be spilling over the top of your skinny jeans.
 It’s the same with packing.
-The smallest items start to add up and before you...read more
+The smallest items start to add up and...read more